Create & Manage Inspections

 1. Sign in to your site

-3. Search for and select a record from the list Select permit record.
+3. Search for and select a record from the list A permit search interface displaying options and results for building permits.

-5. Select the Inspections tab and click Add New to create an inspection Add new.
+5. Select the Inspections tab and click Add New to create an inspection Permit inspection tab details showing status, inspector, and options to add new inspections.

-7. Choose the Inspection Type from the drop-down list which will populate with the available options for the module Inspection type.
+7. Choose the Inspection Type from the drop-down list, which will populate with the available options for the module An inspection details form that shows types, statuses, and inspector selection options for a project.

 Note

 The Community Development system can automatically link specific inspection types.
 This happens based on the chosen permit type and its use.
 This automatic process limits the inspection types in the drop-down list.
-Only types linked to the permit/project type and use will appear.
+Only types linked to the permit or project type and use will appear.
 Contact Support if you would like to discuss setting up this advanced feature.

 8. Use one of the following two options to schedule the inspection: